 Federal regulations require that the TIP be “financially constrained.”
 Described in this document is how federal, state, and local funds will be invested to support our transportation system over the next four years.
 SKATS has discretion over programming between $7 and $8 million in federal funds for each year on transportation programs and projects in our region.

 The TIP is developed through a cooperative planning process led by SKATS, this area’s federally designated Metropolitan Planning Organization (MPO), and reflect active participation by area jurisdictions, agencies, interest groups, and citizens.

 The SKATS Public Participation Plan describes the types of activities used to involve the public and allow for public comment.
 For public transportation projects, the public participation process for the Transportation Improvement Program satisfies the public participation process and timing for the Program of Projects.
-The TIP is updated every two years.
+The TIP is updated every three years.
 Between updates, the TIP may be adjusted or amended following the TIP Management Guidelines that are part of the adopted TIP.

 Go to the MAPS page to see the maps of the current TIP, past TIP, and projects both under development or completed since 2005.

 The update of the Transportation Improvement Program (TIP) for Federal Fiscal Year (FY) 2018 through FY 2023 and the Air Quality Conformity Determination (AQCD) was adopted by the SKATS Policy Committee following a public hearing on April 25, 2017.
 An amendment to the FY 2018-2023 TIP and associated AQCD was adopted by the SKATS Policy Committee on February 27, 2018.
 The document became effective on October 1, 2017 and will expire when the next update becomes effective upon approval by the governor and the US Department of Transportation.